LennartHennigs/RG35XX-H-Notes/README.md

 - You can edit the key in the game: `F + B`, `Controls > Port 1 Controls`

 ### ScummVM

-- [ScummVM](https://www.scummvm.org/) is an emulator for adventures such as Monkey Island.
+- [ScummVM](https://www.scummvm.org/) is an emulator for point-and-click adventures.
 - Store games in the `roms/scummvm/` folder.
 - Each game has a unique ID.
 You can find all games and their ID in the [compatibility list](https://www.scummvm.org/compatibility), e.g. use `tentacle` for **Day of the Tentacle**.
-- Create a folder for each game and copy files into it
+- Create a folder for each game and copy files into it.
 - Inside the folder create a file `[id].scummvm` for each game you want to add.
 To be sure also write put id into the file.
   - **Note:** _Indiana Jones and the Fate of Atlantis_ uses the id `indy4` and not `atlantis`
 - To see what the required files for a game are, look at the [supported games list](https://wiki.scummvm.org/index.php?title=Category:Supported_Games).

   #### Resolution Settings

   - Per default, the games are not scaling to the Anbernic screen.
 Here are my settings to fix this:
     - Go to `Game Settings > Per System Advanced Settings > ScummVM`
     - `Scale Factor: 3x`